jondowson/pod/README.md

 It is extensible and new modules (or 'pods') can be added quickly that make use of pod's core capabilities.
 Its first 'pod' makes it easy to set up and run a DSE cluster from **tarballs**.
 - **pod_DSE**:
-    - setup, configure and distribute dse software to all servers in a cluster.
+    - setup, configure and distribute DSE software to all servers in a cluster.
+    - setup and configure datastax-agent software.
-    - perform rolling starts and stops.
+    - perform rolling start and stop for DSE clusters.

 ## pod versioning